sentialx/spotify-youtube-cli/README.md

 ```

 # Usage
-Use
+To open an interactive CLI, type
 ```
 $ spotifyt
 ```

-to open an interactive CLI or just use commands given below.
+Alternatively, you can just use one of the commands given below, example usage:
 ```
 $ spotifyt <command> [...args]
 ```